GEPHA-geo/sql-server-schema-filesystem-serializer/docs/change-exclusion-system.md

 PRINT 'Migration applied successfully.';
 ```

+**Important**: Notice how included and excluded changes are INTERMIXED throughout the script in dependency order.
+There are no "INCLUDED CHANGES" or "EXCLUDED CHANGES" sections - all changes appear where they would naturally execute, with excluded ones simply commented out.

 **Key Benefits of Inline Comments**:
 - **Dependency Order Preserved**: Changes remain in the correct execution order
 - **Easy Individual Toggle**: Uncomment specific changes without affecting others